cataseven/Tradingview-Widget-Card/README.md

 This custom card allows you to embed **ten different**, fully configurable TradingView widgets into your Home Assistant dashboards.
 With a single card file, you can display market data in a variety of formats.

+This card is a bridge to Tradingview widgets and all card ui or visual things are managed by Tradingview!

 > ⚠️ This is v2.0 — a complete rewrite.
 All previous YAML configurations may be no longer compatible.
 Use the new **visual editor** to recreate your cards effortlessly!

 ## ✨ Features